kitschpatrol/remark-mdat/readme.md

 <!-- /title -->
 ```

-This plugin powers the higher-level [`mdat` package](https://github.com/kitschpatrol/mdat), which is a better better place to start if you just want to expand some comments and aren't working directly with remark processing pipelines.
+This plugin powers the higher-level [`mdat` package](https://github.com/kitschpatrol/mdat), which is a better place to start if you just want to expand some comments and aren't working directly with remark processing pipelines.

 ## Getting started

 ### Dependencies

-This library is ESM only and requires Node 18 or newer.
+This library is ESM only and requires Node 18 (specifically `^18.19.0 || >=20.5.0`).
 It's designed to work with Remark 15. `remark-mdat` is implemented in TypeScript and bundles a complete set of type definitions.

 ### Installation